connietran-dev/passport-authentication/README.md

-# Sequelize: Reverse Engineering Code
+# Sequelize & Passport.js: Reverse Engineering Code

 We were tasked with reverse engineering and providing a walkthrough of the codebase for a NodeJS authentication application that utilizes `Sequelize` and `Passport.js`.
 The following is a walkthrough of how the app functions and of each file's responsibility.

-I have added comments to the code, especially around new functionality that has been introduced around:
+Throughout the code, I have added comments.
+These comments center especially around the following new technologies that have been introduced:

+* bcrypt
 * Passport.js
-* bcrypt
 * express-session

+As you read through this README, you may find it helpful to pull up the code alongside its description.
+You can also download the repo, run `npm install` to install dependencies and `npm start` to run the application on http://localhost:8080/ in your browser.
+I have also added a script so you can run `npm run watch` so the server will refresh automatically if you make changes to the files.

 ## App Functionality